sonvister/Binance/README.md

 - All `IEnumerable<>` data is returned in **ascending** chronological order (oldest first, newest last).

 ### Rate Limiting
-Built into the [`IBinanceJsonApi`](src/Binance/Api/Json/IBinanceJsonApi.cs) implementation is an [`IRateLimiter`](src/Binance/Api/Json/IRateLimiter.cs) that ensures the API call rate doesn't exceed a programmable threshold.
+Built into the [`IBinanceJsonApi`](src/Binance/Api/Json/IBinanceJsonApi.cs) implementation is an [`IRateLimiter`](src/Binance/Api/Json/IRateLimiter.cs) that ensures the API call rate doesn't exceed a configurable threshold.
 By default this threshold is set to 3 calls per second.
 This helps provide *fair* use of the Binance API and to prevent *potentially* being disconnected or blocked.

 *NOTE*: Currently, the`PlaceOrderAsync` and `CancelOrderAsync` calls are not affected by the rate limiter.

 ### Connectivity
 ##### *Minimal* Examples
-**NOTE**: C# 7.1 is required for async Main (*set language version in project advanced build properties*).

 - [Minimal](samples/BinanceConsoleApp/Examples/MinimalWithDependencyInjection.cs) with dependency injection (*recommended*).
 - [Minimal](samples/BinanceConsoleApp/Examples/MinimalWithoutDependencyInjection.cs) without dependency injection.

+*NOTE*: C# 7.1 is required for `async Main()` (*set language version in project advanced build properties*).

 #### Ping
 ```c#